Hominy, Oklahoma: Sports and other activities

-The Hominy Bucks, whose colors are purple and white and whose mascot is a Buck (a Native American warrior - NOT a deer), have produced several boys and girls championship teams as well as individual athletes and performers who have had outstanding careers over the years.
+The Hominy Bucks, whose colors are purple and white and whose mascot is a Buck (a Native American warrior), have produced several boys and girls championship teams.

 Hominy's high school football team is recognized as one of the top high school programs in the state of Oklahoma.
 The Bucks currently hold five state football championship titles which were won in 1973, 1982, 1983, 2001 and 2016.
 The team narrowly lost state championship games in 1959, 1968 and 1972.
 The team has won 25 district championships and have only missed the state playoffs twice since 1977.
 The football team competes in the Oklahoma Secondary Schools Activity Association (OSSAA), within the class A division.

 The Arkansas River Rivalry is played every year between Hominy and Cleveland High Schools and is one of the oldest rivalries in the state, dating back to 1922.
 The Battle of the Osage is the rivalry game between Hominy and Pawhuska and has also been played nearly annually since 1922.

 Hominy's football teams have produced several notable athletes in its history of athletics.
 Zaven Collins who played Quarterback for Hominy High School, led the team to a State Championship in 2016.
-Collins later received a scholarship to attend Tulsa University, where he was awarded the Bronko Nagurski Trophy, the Lombardi Award, and the Chuck Bednarik Award as the nations best defensive player.
+Collins later received a scholarship to attend the University of Tulsa, where he was awarded the Bronko Nagurski Trophy, the Lombardi Award, and the Chuck Bednarik Award as the nations best defensive player.
 Collins was later selected by the Arizona Cardinals in the first round (16th overall) of the 2021 NFL Draft.
+Les Graham went on to play for the Detroit Lions in their 1938 season.
 Reuben Deroin played for Oklahoma State University in the 1950s.
 Kenny Rader was Hominy's first All-State football player as well as earning Prep All-American honors in 1960.
-Rader went on to play football for Tulsa University.
-Running back Harry Roy Red Eagle, who signed with Kansas University, was selected to the Oklahoma All-State football team and the high school Prep All-American Team in 1961.
-Unlike today, in the early 60's there was only one high school All-American team in the United States.
+Rader went on to play football for the University of Tulsa.
+Running back Harry Roy Red Eagle, who signed with the University of Kansas, was selected to the Oklahoma All-State football team and the high school Prep All-American Team in 1961.
+Unlike today, in the early 1960s there was only one high school All-American team in the United States.
 Red Eagle is also the only player from Hominy High School to have his jersey number (#30) retired in 1961; running back Bob Hudson was another stellar player whose family produced a number of great athletes that have played for the Bucks.
 Hudson played for the Green Bay Packers in 1972 and the Oakland Raiders 1973-1974; defensive back Jesse Hudson played for the New York Giants in 1977; former University of Oklahoma defensive back Scott Garl; defensive back Mike Hudson played collegiately for the Oklahoma State Cowboys and for the San Diego Chargers in 1987.
 Hominy's former head football coach Scott Harmon played defensive back at Oklahoma State University as well.